How PLAR Works

 Please do not submit a portfolio to us, or to any other office of the University, without having entered the PLAR process according to the information / steps outlined here.

 Introduction to PLAR (video)

 *Can be viewed with RealPlayer.

-Portfolio assessment is a method of evaluating learning for AU degrees or certificates.
+Portfolio assessmentis a method of evaluating experiential learning toward AU degrees or certificates.
 (Please note: Graduate programs follow different procedures.
 Contact the Graduate program office for more information.)
 The portfolio assessment process considers two sources of information:

 You must be enrolled in an AU program to do PLAR.
 Any transfer of credit from other institutions must be complete.
 Start the PLAR process early in your program to ensure that whatever credits you receive will fit into your program.

-It will probably take you between three and six months to prepare a PLAR portfolio, depending on how much time and effort you can devote to it.
+The amount of time it takes to prepare a PLAR portfolio depends on how much time and effort you can devote to it.
 You may still take courses while preparing for PLAR although you should consult with an advisor to ensure that you are not enrolling in courses for which you may ultimately receive PLAR credit.
 It will take us between three and four months to complete the assessment once we receive your portfolio.

-The process costs $750.
-This is less than the cost of a conventional course.
+The process costs $866.
+This offers tremendous value based on the potential PLAR award.
 The PLAR fee is separate from the General Application fee and/or the transcript evaluation fee.
 You can apply to be an AU student here.